- Web 3.0 is the third iteration of the internet. It’s the biggest upgrade since Facebook was introduced.

 On a very similar note, the platform owners call the final shots.
 For example, recently, Facebook and Twitter banned Donald Trump.
 Also, some of his tweets were flagged and deleted.

 We are not going into the righteousness of this decision.
 But remember, there is a middleman who can change the course of actions by his decisions.
-In future, this immense power at the hands of an individual may backfire.
+In the future, this immense power at the hands of an individual may backfire.

 What is Web 3.0?

 Web 3.0 is the newest entrant to the evolutionary cycle of the internet.
 It is the internet powered by blockchain technology.
-Not only does it promise the rich experience of web 2.0 but also gives you back the ownership of your data.
+Not only does it promise the rich experience of web 2.0, but it also gives you back the ownership of your data.
 We discussed how web 2.0 controls your private and public data.
 Therefore, it is vital to understand what web 3.0 has to offer.

-Web 3.0 is built on the core ideas of decentralization, openness and censorship resistance.
+Web 3.0 is built on the core ideas of decentralization, openness, and censorship resistance.
 It aims to create newer business models of revenue (vis-a-vis the traditional ad-based revenues) that do not piggyback on compromising the customer’s privacy.
 How?
 Because your identity is limited to a wallet address compared to elaborate details on the social media platforms out there.
 It would also provide newer ways for the content creators to engage with their audience.